microsoft/PowerStig/README.md

 # PowerSTIG

-**PowerStig** is a PowerShell module that contains several different components to support STIG automation.
+**PowerStig** is a PowerShell module that contains several different components to support the Security Technical Implementation Guides (STIGs) automation.

 1. A module to extract settings from check-content elements of the xccdf
 1. Parsed Stig data that can be used by other components of this module or additional automation